bifurcation/expect-ct/draft-stark-expect-ct.md

 ## Noting Expect-CT

-Upon receipt of the Expect-CT response header field containing an `enforce` directive, the UA notes the host as an Expect-CT host, storing the host'st domain name and its associated Expect-CT directives in non-volatile storage.
+Upon receipt of the Expect-CT response header field containing an `enforce` directive, the UA notes the host as an Expect-CT host, storing the host's domain name and its associated Expect-CT directives in non-volatile storage.
 The domain name and associated Expect-CT directives are collectively known as "Expect-CT metadata".